PayString/paystring-documentation/docs/payid-overview.md

 ## PayID standards

-PayID has open standards, and invites commentary.
+PayID is an open standard.
+Commentary is welcome.
 You can open a Github issue to provide feedback.

+### PayID protocol whitepaper

+Refer to the [PayID protocol whitepaper](https://github.com/payid-org/payid/blob/master/docs/payid_whitepaper.pdf) for an extensive discussion of the underlying principles.

 ### PayID RFCs

 [Current PayID RFCs](https://github.com/payid-org/rfcs) describe the 'payid' URL Scheme, PayID Discovery, and the PayID protocol.

-### PayID protocol whitepaper

-Refer to the [PayID protocol whitepaper](https://github.com/payid-org/payid/blob/master/docs/payid_whitepaper.pdf) for an extensive discussion of the underlying principles.

 ## Implementations